nuagenetworks/vspkdoc/_sources/v5_0/nussidconnection.rst.txt

 - ``interface_name``: A read-only attribute that represents the generated interface name for the SSID connection to be provisioned on the NSG.

 - ``broadcast_ssid``: Boolean that defines if the SSID name is to be broadcasted or not.

+- ``associated_captive_portal_profile_id``: Identification of the Captive Portal Profile that is associated with this instance of SSID connection.

 - ``associated_egress_qos_policy_id``: Identification of the Egress QoS policy that is associated with this instance of an SSID Connection.